 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to discover that the water doesn’t drain, you know how frustrating it is.
-Not only can it slow the morning routine, but it can also be more difficult to clean after having finished.
-Although chemical drain cleaners can be occasionally effective, they can also damage your pipes and cause harm to the environment.
-The positive side is the fact that you have a lot of methods that are natural to unblock the shower drain, without the need for harsh chemicals.
+If you’ve ever stepped into a shower and realized that the water hasn’t been draining, you know how frustrating it is.
+It’s not just slowing down your morning routine, it could also make it difficult to clean after you’re finished.
+Although chemical drain cleaners are sometimes effective, they may also damage your pipes and harm the environment.
+The good news is the fact that you have plenty of ways that you can unblock the shower drain without resorting to harmful chemical solutions.

 Key Takeaways

-- There are several natural methods to unblock the drain of a shower by using vinegar and baking soda or a wire hanger or a dry/wet vacuum.
+- There are many natural methods to get rid of the blockage in a shower for example, baking soda, vinegar, a wire hanger, or a dry/wet vacuum.

-- Method for hanging wire Straighten the wire hanger and leave one end in its original shape, create a hook at the end and insert it down the drain to catch hair and debris out.
+- Wire hanger method Straighten the wire hanger while leaving the other end as it was, create a hook at the end, insert it in the drain to catch hair and other debris out.

-- Method for wet/dry vacuums: set vacuum to "wet" mode Cover drains that overflow with cloth or tape, attach the hose, creating an air-tight seal then turn it on for 3 minutes.
+- To use wet/dry vacuum method select the "wet" mode and cover drains overflowing using cloth or tape. attach the hose, creating an air-tight seal, then turn to the mode for three minutes.

-- To prevent future blockages, use a hair strainer in your shower.
-Run hot water after every use and refraining from pouring grease down your drains.
+- Be prepared for blockages in the future by using a hair strainer in your shower, running hot water after every usage and avoiding pouring grease down your drains.

 Method 1: Making a cake with baking Soda and Vinegar